What are Rubrics?

 Editing a Rubric

-To edit a rubric already in use, select the activity it's attached to and click "Edit Activity" at the top right.
-Then click the "Edit Rubric" button on the right side of the activity settings page.
-(See **Caution** below.)
+To edit a rubric that has been added to an assignment, you cannot have graded any submissions within the assignment.
+If you haven't, select the assignment it's attached to and click "Edit Assignment" at the top right.
+Then click the "Edit Rubric" button on the right side of the assignment settings panel.

 To edit a rubric in your Library, click the "Library" button on the top of your Dashboard (or bottom right in an LMS), select the "Rubrics" tab on the left, and then click the "Edit Rubric" button on the right.

 From here you can start editing.
 Once you make your first edit, a pop-up window will ask you if you want to "Apply to ALL" instances of this rubric or to "Save a New a Copy".

 Here's what instructors and students need to know about student rubrics:

 - They allow students to evaluate their peers or themselves using a rubric provided by the instructor.
 This rubric can be different from, or the same as, the instructor rubric.

 - Student scores are visible to the instructor, both individually and as an averaged score.